Nytra/ResoniteHotReloadLib/README.md

 Currently there is no way to create a new ModConfiguration from the newly loaded assembly.
 So if you try to add new config keys it won't work.

-If you are using ConfigurationChangedEvents make sure you are comparing them by name and not by object type because they will not match.
+If you are using ConfigurationChangedEvents make sure you are comparing them by name and not by object because they will not match.

 ## Pre-requisites